 Picturing was part of the exhibition Nesting Watering Picturing, at SET, London.

-The exhibition explored the concept of ‘work’ in an expanded sense of the word, and how the concept structures much of contemporary experience and identity.
+The exhibition explores the concept of ‘work’ in an expanded sense of the word, and how the concept structures much of contemporary experience and identity.

-The exhibition installation consisted of a theatrical environment inhabited by three costumed and masked ‘characters’ – each representing a different kind of work; Nesting (whose mask is a birdbox) for ‘emotional labour’, Watering (whose mask is a watering can) for vocational labour, and Picturing (whose mask is an enlarged pinhole camera) for the labour involved in cultivating self-image.
+The exhibition installation consists of a theatrical environment inhabited by three costumed and masked ‘characters’ – each representing a different kind of work; Nesting (whose mask is a bird box) represents ‘emotional labour’, Watering (whose mask is a watering can) represents vocational labour, and Picturing (whose mask is an enlarged pinhole camera) embodies the labour involved in cultivating self-image.

 Video documentation Nesting on Vimeo: